Motion Priority Optimization Framework towards Automated and Teleoperated Robot Cooperation in Industrial Recovery Scenarios: Framework Implementations

-where $d_{i_{m\cdot r}} = \Arrowvert\bm{p}_m - \bm{p}_r \Arrowvert^2$ is the relative distance between end effectors. $\bm{n}_{i_{m\cdot r}} = (\bm{p}_m - \bm{p}_r)/ d_{i_{m\cdot r}}$ denotes a normal unit vector from $\bm{p}_r$ to $\bm{p}_m$. $\xi$ is a gain for convergence speed adjustment. $d_i$ and $d_s$ are denoted as influenced distance and security distance, respectively, as defined in \cite{Kanehiro2009}.
+where $d_{i_{m\cdot r}} = \Arrowvert\bm{p}_m - \bm{p}_r \Arrowvert^2$ is the relative distance between end effectors. $\bm{n}_{i_{m\cdot r}} = (\bm{p}_m - \bm{p}_r)/ d_{i_{m\cdot r}}$ denotes a normal unit vector from $\bm{p}_r$ to $\bm{p}_m$. $\xi$ is a gain for convergence speed adjustment. $d_i$ and $d_s$ are denoted as influenced distance and security distance, respectively, as shown in Fig.\,\ref{fig:collision_avoidance_ik}.
+In our implementation, we assume that the shapes of the robot links are cylindrical.
 When the relative distance between the end effectors is less than the influenced distance, i.e., $d_{i_{m\cdot r}} < d_i$, the constraint suppresses the robot velocity in the approaching direction with respect to the relative distance $d_{i_{m\cdot r}}$.
-When the relative distance reaches the security distance, i.e., $d_{i_{a-t}} = d_s$, the relative velocity in the approaching direction is regulated to zero.
-Therefore, the constraint effectively prevents the robots from moving closer and avoids collisions.
-Note that the collision avoidance approach constrains the relative distances between the robots.
-Therefore, the weight $w_*$ in the objective function in eq.~\eqref{eq:ik} determines the control priority of robots.
-Figure \ref{fig:prioritize_test} depicts the three weight conditions for the two colliding robots.
-When the weight is significantly larger than the other weights, the motion of the corresponding robot is prioritized.
-The design method for determining the weight $w_i$ is described in Section \ref{sec:priotiry_function}.
-The QP form is commonly used in numerical optimization because of its efficient solving methods.
-In our current implementation, we use the QP solver \textit{OSQP} proposed in \cite{Stellato2020}.
+Upon reaching the security distance, i.e., $d_{i_{a-t}} = d_s$, the relative velocity in the approaching direction is regulated to zero.
+Consequently, the constraint effectively hinders the robots from moving closer and mitigates collision risks.
+The collision avoidance approach constrains the relative distances between the robots.
+Therefore, the weight $w_*$ in the objective function in eq.~\eqref{eq:ik} determines the control priority of the robots.
+Figure \ref{fig:prioritize_test} illustrates three weight conditions for two colliding robots.
+When the weight is significantly larger than the other weights, the motion of the corresponding robot takes precedence.
+The design method for determining the weight $w_i$ is expounded in Section \ref{sec:priotiry_function}.
+The QP form is widely employed in numerical optimization due to its efficient solving methods.
+In our current implementation, we utilize the QP solver \textit{OSQP} as proposed in \cite{Stellato2020}.